-WHEREAS, this Employment Agreement has been duly approved and its execution has been duly authorized by the Employer's Board of Directors (the "Board").
+WHEREAS, this Employment Agreement has been duly approved and its execution has been duly authorized by the Compensation Committee of the Employer's Board of Directors (the "Board").

 NOW, THEREFORE, Employer and Executive hereby agree as follows:

 SECTION 1.
 EMPLOYMENT